davidmertenjones/ist-303-team-kanto-project/README.md

 ### <ins>Milestone 2.0 Presentation</ins>

 ### <ins>Milestone 2.0 Working Code</ins>
-Refer to #Steps-to-run-and-test-the-application section of the readme to run and test the application.
+Refer to #steps-to-run-and-test-the-application section of the readme to run and test the application.

 ### <ins>Milestone 2.0 User Stories</ins>
 4. As an IT administrator or application support team member, I want the ability to create and manage user accounts and assign role-specific access to services, configurations, settings, and tools so that users have the appropriate permissions.